jeshernandez/PiTrac/docs/camera/auto-calibration.md

 ### 4. Configure Ball Positions

 The calibration wizard needs to know where the balls are relative to the cameras.
-These measurements are in the Configuration page under "Calibration" settings.
+These measurements (for each of the "standard" rig setups) are already store in the system settings for each camera, and can be selected (or modified) in the Configuration page under "Calibration" settings.

+Use the UI to select one of the three calibration rig options:

 **For Version 1.0 Enclosure** (with standard rig):